- Currently an ARC DECRA Fellow and Senior Lecturer in Complex Systems at The University of Sydney.

 - Australian Research Council Discovery Early Career Researcher Award (DECRA) 2016 Scheme for "Relating complex network structure to function using information theory", J.T.
 Lizier (CI); $375k (2016-2019).

 - Universities Australia / German Academic Exchange Service (DAAD) Australia-Germany Joint Research Cooperation Scheme for "Measuring neural information synthesis and its impairment", J.T.
-Lizier (CI in Aus), M. Wibral (CI in Germany) and V. Priesemann; $40k (2016-2017.)
+Lizier (CI in Aus), M. Wibral and V. Priesemann (CIs in Germany); $40k (2016-2017.)

 - Faculty of Engineering Early Career Researcher and Newly-appointed Staff Scheme for "Measuring information flows between events in complex systems", J.T.
 Lizier (CI); $10k (2016).